-Rebbeca and Ernestine Grün were deported from these place to Riga where they were murdered.
+Rebbeca and Ernestine Grün were deported from this place to Riga where they were murdered.
 Paula Altman was deported to Chelmno and murdered.
 Isidor and Frieda Lehman were taken to Warsaw and killed in the ghetto.
 Therese Sack was deported in 1943 to Auschwitz and murdered.

-home and looked out of these very windows at a city almost identical to this one that I so dearly love but which, i well know, would have then devoured me just as it devoured them.
+home and looked out of these very windows at a city almost identical to this one that I so dearly love but which–I well know–would have then devoured me just as it devoured them.

 Rather, the best we can take from those hours of brutality which from the distance of time still inhabit these walls is that today we are better than we were then and for that reason we are not allowed to forget the price that others paid for us to become a more just society.

-As it often happens, unsolicited wisdom from academic luminaries appears on my Facebook window indecently exposing the stream of the collective consciousness of my acquaintances and my acquaintances’ acquaintances.
+As it often happens, unsolicited wisdom from academic luminaries appears on my Facebook wall indecently exposing the stream of the collective consciousness of my acquaintances and my acquaintances’ acquaintances.
 The perverse virtue of the platform consists now of washing upon my shores the intellectual intermittence of those far away with a strange aspect of unsolicited intimacy.
 A form of violation of privacy, if you will.
 On the lazy morning of a disappointingly cold Berlin sunday, an urgent expression of moral indignation flashed upon my screen above the headline bearing the title of a New York Times article: “Are the Roma Primitive, or Just Poor?
 The piece is a fairly generic report of the defense of a group of Romani criminals in French courts.
 Crowning a map of Europe showing an ‘infographic’–not sure what kind of graphics is that we were shown before–representing the Romani populations of the different countries, Justin E.H.
 Smith, associated Columiba University, according to Facebook data collection agents, wrote:

 What the fuck?
 ‘Primitive’?
 Can you imagine anything remotely similar even being suggested in ‘polite society’ about any other persecuted and marginalized group in Europe?
 Disgraceful, shocking lapse on the part of the Times.